Iron(III) phosphate: Structure

 The most common form of FePO_{4} adopts the structure of α-quartz.
 As such the material consists of tetrahedral Fe(III) and phosphate sites.
 As such the P and Fe have tetrahedral molecular geometry.
 At high pressures, a phase change occurs to a more dense structure with octahedral Fe centres.
 Two orthorhombic structures and a monoclinic phase are also known.
 In the two polymorphs of the dihydrate, the Fe centre is octahedral with two mutually cis water ligands.

 Uses

 Iron(III) phosphate can be used in steel and metal manufacturing processes.
 When bonded to a metal surface, iron phosphate prevents further oxidation of the metal.
 Its presence is partially responsible for the corrosion resistance of the iron pillar of Delhi.

 Iron phosphate coatings are commonly used in preparation for painting or powder coating, in order to increase adhesion to the iron or steel substrate, and prevent corrosion, which can cause premature failure of subsequent coating processes.

 It can also be used for bonding fabrics, wood, and other materials to iron or steel surfaces.

 Iron phosphate is used to make lithium iron phosphate, the cathode in lithium iron phosphate batteries.

 Pesticide

 Iron phosphate is one of the few molluscicides approved for use in the practice of organic farming.
-Pesticide pellets contain iron phosphate plus a chelating agent, such as EDTA.
+Pesticide pellets can contain iron phosphate alone, or with a chelating agent, such as EDTA.